KaterinaLupacheva/ramonak.io/content/posts/2020-01-09--Vaadin-DND.md

 }
 ```

-Now, if we restart the app, open the dev tools in browser to inspect the player card element, we'll see that the draggable attribute is assigned to every player card.
+Now, if we restart the app, open the dev tools in the browser to inspect the player card element, we'll see that the draggable attribute is assigned to every player card.

 ![player-card-draggable](/blogImages/vaadin-dnd/player-card-draggable.png)